sccn/labstreaminglayer/docs/info/faqs.rst

 exactly what you are doing.
 If you have any doubt on how you would use your own clock to synchronize multiple pieces of hardware after you've recorded the data, don't use them.
+Note that it will be impossible to synchronize any of the streams using this custom clock with other streams using the LSL clock, and the default settings on the XDF importers will be incorrect.
+At that point, one has to wonder if LSL is the best choice for this scenario.

 High sampling rates
 -------------------